VisualAppeal/YiiBootstrap/README.md

 Readme
 ==

+The aim of the project is to transform all bootstrap components into Yii Widgets and apply the bootstrap style to the default Yii Widgets.

 Requirements
 --
-* PHP - At least 5.1 I think
+* PHP - Something over *5.1* I think

 Installation
 --